mirudh/Image_classification/README.md

 3. Validation accuracy increased from 23% to 26%
 4. Validation loss dropped from 2.54 to 2.51

-Randomsearch hyperparameter tuning can be implemented for other architechtures too, by just changing the choose_model variable to any one of the following, such as vgg16, inception, efficientnet and resnet50.
+Randomsearch hyperparameter tuning can be implemented for other architectures too, by just changing the choose_model variable to any one of the following, such as vgg16, inception, efficientnet and resnet50.
 Based on the best hyperparameters obtained, the model can be trained to acheive a better accuracy rate.
 The complete code implementation can be found in inception_hp.ipynb.